ohbendy/Thai-font-resources/Thai font foundries.md

  - [Typomancer](https://typomancer.com/)
  - [Ziam Type](https://www.facebook.com/Ziamtype)

-\* The focus here is on studios in Thailand and designers with immersive experiences of the Thai script.
+\* The focus here is on studios in Thailand and designers with immersive experience of the Thai script.